Product liability insurance

 Cover against defective products

 No matter how much quality assurance takes place at your business, you can't control everything.
-Depending on the type of product you deal with, a claim could range from fairly small, to a devastating amount.
-If your business sells gardening tools, for example, and those tools ended up being defective and injured someone, you as the reseller could be liable for the injury.
+Depending on the type of product you deal with, a claim could range from fairly small to a devastating amount.
+Even if you are not the product's manufacturer, you as the reseller could be liable for an injury to a customer.

 Cover against contaminated food products